-Moulton, a Democrat, was the representative for Illinois's 17th congressional district from 1883 to 1885.
+Moulton was the representative for Illinois’s 17th congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Dec 1865 to Mar 1885, Moulton missed 459 of 1,296 roll call votes, which is 35.4%.
 This is worse than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.